 Peter: Let’s walk back.
 Tell me about your Amazon selling history because I don’t feel like I really know this.
 I know you started out with books.
 And you’ve since branched out to other categories.
 But tell me about your Amazon history leading up to when you showed up at my front door.

 Danny: Okay, so I actually got into FBA because of you.
-In 2020, everyone has to take forced vacation.
+In 2020, everyone had to take forced vacation.
 I’m out of work.
 And all of a sudden, I get a check for $1,200, right?
 So everyone around me is running around.
 And they’re all like, “Oh, my God, what am I gonna do with only $1,200?
 How am I gonna pay my bills?”
 I decided to turn it into more.

 And then for a minute, I started doing eBay.
 And eBay is cool because you can make a lot of money really quick.
 But it’s really annoying because you have to send all of your own orders.
 And I’m just not about that.
-I’m trying to ball and you cannot be a baller when you’re spending like four hours a day at the post office just out of habit.
+I’m trying to ball and you cannot be a baller when you’re spending four hours a day at the post office just out of habit.

 How he starting his nomad Amazon seller life